 Rizoiu, M.-A., Graham, T., Zhang, R., Zhang, Y., Ackland, R. and L. Xie (2018), "#DebateNight: The Role and Influence of Socialbots on Twitter During the 1st 2016 U.S. Presidential Debate", In International AAAI Conference on Web and Social Media (ICWSM ’18), pages 1–10, arXiv eprint 1802.09808.

-See related article by Business Insider Australia.
+- See related article in Business Insider Australia.

 O'Neil, M. and R. Ackland (2018), "Competition in an Online Social Movement Field," revise and resubmit.